 If you prefer a blended approach with an element of face-to-face learning but are unable to easily travel back to the UK, we are currently working in partnership with a school in Dubai to offer a face-to-face Certification of Competence in Educational Testing (CCET).

-Horizon International School in Dubai – Courses currently offered include:
+Horizon International School in Dubai – Last course that was offered:

 If there is a course that you are interested in that is not listed above or you would like to put your school forward to become an international partner with Real Training, please email us for more information.